DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 You do not need to apply for a bursary to get one.
 Your teacher training provider will determine if you're eligible.

-You’ll receive $bursaries_veteran_installment-amount$ in each of the last 2 years of your course in equal monthly instalments.
+You’ll receive $bursaries_veteran_installment$ in each of the last 2 years of your course in equal monthly instalments.

 ## Postgraduate scholarships and bursaries